Stay Calm & Follow These Emergency Guidelines

 - Stay with the student, or have someone stay with the student, until help arrives.

 If you believe that you or another student is:

 - potentially suicidal and/or homicidal or

-- has been raped or physically assaulted, or
+- has been sexually or physically assaulted, or

 - in your judgment, should be seen the same day for an emergency assessment

 Call the Counseling Center at 716.888.2620 immediately.
 Inform the receptionist that you need immediate assistance.
 The receptionist will inform you which counselor is available and what time you and/or the student should arrive at our office.
 For after-hours emergencies, contact Public Safety at 716.888.2330.

 If you believe that you or another student is imminently homicidal or suicidal, (i.e., you believe that you or the student is quite likely to hurt himself/herself or someone else), call Public Safety at 716.888.2330 or the Buffalo Police at 911, and request an officer's presence immediately.